antonio-nicolau/ClientAO/README.md

 ### Download

+> **_NOTE:_**  Since I don't have an Apple developer account, I can't generate an assigned package, so when trying to install your operating system will warn you that this software is dangerous

-ClientAO is available for Mac, Windows and Linux, and can be downloaded from the links below:
+ClientAO is available for Mac, Windows, you can downloaded from the links below:

 MacOS (Universal build - Apple Silicon & Intel) - [Download Link](https://github.com/antonio-nicolau/ClientAO/releases/download/v1.0.0/client_ao.dmg)